Maheesh09/AI-gateway/README.md

 **Sliding window rate limiter via Redis sorted sets**

 Each API key has a sorted set in Redis where every member is a request UUID and its score is the timestamp in milliseconds.
-On each request, a Lua script atomically removes entries older than the window, counts what remains, and adds the new request if under the limit.
+On each request, a Lua script atomically removes entries older than the window, counts what remains and adds the new request if under the limit.
 The atomic Lua execution prevents race conditions that would allow clients to exceed their limit under concurrent load.
-A naive fixed-window counter allows clients to double their effective rate by timing requests at window boundaries — the sliding window prevents this.
+A naive fixed-window counter allows clients to double their effective rate by timing requests at window boundaries, the sliding window prevents this.

 **Two-stage AI analysis**

-The worker doesn't call Claude on every request — that would be expensive and slow.
+The worker doesn't call Claude on every request.
+That would be expensive and slow.
 A fast rule-based detector runs first (burst traffic > 40 req/min, error rate > 30%, scanning pattern > 20 unique IPs).
 Claude is only called when a rule triggers.
 Claude's job is specifically what LLMs are good at: synthesising ambiguous data into a plain-English explanation.
 Everything deterministic (counting, comparing, storing) is done in regular Go code.

 **Two-binary design**